 This page takes you through the steps of creating a new App Engine app in the Google Cloud Platform Console, authenticating with Google, and deploying your project to Google App Engine.

 Before you begin

 You need a Google Cloud Platform project with an App Engine application to deploy to.
-If you do not already have one, use the Google Cloud Platform Console to set up your Cloud Platform project:
+If you do not already have one, use the Google Cloud Platform Console to set up your GCP project:

-- Select or create a new Cloud Platform project.
+- Select or create a new GCP project.